Last updated 6/12/2023

 Visit Kaiser Permanente booths at each park

-- Stop by any Kaiser Permanente booth at one of the three parks to pick up a special event map
+- Stop by any Kaiser Permanente booth at one of the four parks to pick up a special event map

 - Move from park to park doing the activity at each Kaiser Permanente booth and receive a sticker for your map